 With each new release of Windows 10, we see more and more useful tools being ported from Linux.
-First, we had the Windows Subsystem for Linux, which is awesome, and now we have a built-in OpenSSH client and server, which uses version 7.5p1 of OpenSSH.
+First, we had the Windows Subsystem for Linux, which is awesome, and now we have a built-in OpenSSH client and server, which uses version 7.6p1 of OpenSSH.

 For this article, we are going to focus on the OpenSSH Client because Windows does not need another method to gain remote access and configuring the Windows 10 OpenSSH Server deserves its own article.
-Installing the OpenSSH client is easy, but you need to know where to look and it does require a reboot.
-So make sure its a good time to reboot your computer before following these steps.

-Now that your computer is rebooted, simply open a command prompt and type ssh and press enter.
+To use the OpenSSH client, simply open a command prompt and type ssh and press enter.
 If the OpenSSH Client was properly installed, you will see the help file that displays all of the command line arguments.
 For information on what each command line argument means, you can reference this man page for SSH.

 The current list of arguments are:

 usage: ssh [-46AaCfGgKkMNnqsTtVvXxYy] [-b bind_address] [-c cipher_spec] [-D [bind_address:]port] [-E log_file] [-e escape_char] [-F configfile] [-I pkcs11] [-i identity_file] [-J [user@]host[:port]] [-L address] [-l login_name] [-m mac_spec] [-O ctl_cmd] [-o option] [-p port] [-Q query_option] [-R address] [-S ctl_path] [-W host:port] [-w local_tun[:remote_tun]] [user@]hostname [command]